mlowen/CommonMark.Editor/README.md

 ## License

-CommonMark.Editor is available under the MIT license which is as follows:
+Bootstrap CommonMark Editor is available under the MIT license which is as follows:

 Copyright &copy; 2014, 2015 Michael Lowen